tanvividyala/cuisine-classifier/README.md

 To analyze missingness dependency, we decided to look at the ratings column, and analyze whether it depended on the minutes or n_ingredients column.
 The significance level we chose for both permutation tests was 0.05 and our test statistic was the absolute difference of means.

 #### Permutation Test for ratings and minutes
-**Null Hypothesis**: The distribution of minutes when ratings is missing is the same as the distribution of minutes when ratings is not missing.
+**Null Hypothesis**: The distribution of minutes when ratings is missing is the same as the distribution of minutes when ratings is not missing. <br>
 **Alternate Hypothesis**: The distribution of minutes when ratings is missing is not the same as the distribution of minutes when ratings is not missing.

 The red line below represents the observed statistic: